Esperanza Andrade

-Esperanza "Hope" Andrade (born July 1, 1949) is a businesswoman from San Antonio, Texas, who is the former commissioner representing employers on the Texas Workforce Commission, an appointed position which she held from 2013 to 2015.
-From 2008 to 2012, she was Secretary of State of Texas, an appointed position under Governor Rick Perry.
+Esperanza "Hope" Andrade (born July 1, 1949) is a businesswoman from San Antonio, Texas.
+She is the former commissioner representing employers on the Texas Workforce Commission, an appointed position which she held from 2013 to 2015.
+From 2008 to 2012, she served as the secretary of state of Texas under Governor Rick Perry.

 Texas Workforce Commissioner

-An entrepreneur and business and community leader in San Antonio for more than three decades, Andrade was confirmed by the Texas Senate as the workforce commissioner in March 2013.
-She succeeded Tom Pauken, a fellow Republican who ran unsuccessfully three times for the United States House of Representatives and state attorney general.
-She held the workforce commission post until June 2015.
+Andrade has worked as an entrepreneur and has been involved in business and community organizations in San Antonio for more than three decades.
+She was confirmed by the Texas Senate as the workforce commissioner in March 2013, succeeding Tom Pauken, a fellow Republican.
+She served in this position until June 2015.

 Texas Secretary of State

 Andrade was appointed secretary of state by Governor Perry in 2008.
 As secretary of state, she was the state's chief elections officer, chief international protocol officer, and border commerce coordinator for the governor's office.